-Program Credit Hours Program Length (Quarters) Tuition per Credit Hour General Fee Total Occupational Therapy Assistant 96 8 \$411.00 \$0.00 \$39,456.00
+Program Credit Program Length Tuition per General Total Hours (Quarters) Credit Hour Fee Occupational Therapy Assistant 96 8 \$411.00 \$0.00 \$39,456.00

-\ The Total includes charges for tuition, books, supplies, lab fees and registration.
+^{} The Total includes charges for tuition, books, supplies, lab fees and registration.
 There is an optional Technology Kit, which includes a laptop computer or equivalent with minimum specifications of Intel 1.8 GHz Processor, Windows 10 Pro 64-bit, 4 GB RAM, 64 GB Hard Drive, Wireless Card for WiFi connectivity, and Web Camera that would add \$475.00 to the total cost if the student elects to add it to the program.